-Low lead times and high rollout failure rates, ticket ops and frustrated developers is often the consequence.
+As a result, organizations are often faced with high lead times and high rollout failure rates, ticket ops and a bunch of frustrated developers.

 "Before using Score and the Orchestrator our delivery speed on Kubernetes was frankly a disaster.
 Now it’s smooth and 3X faster. "